-The mission of the Park Scholarships program is to bring exceptional students to NC State, based on outstanding accomplishments and potential in scholarship, leadership, service, and character.
-The program develops and supports Park Scholars in these areas, preparing them for lifelong contributions to the campus, state, nation, and world.
+The mission of the Park Scholarships program is to bring exceptional students to NC State, based on outstanding accomplishments and potential in scholarship, leadership, service and character.
+The program develops and supports Park Scholars in these areas, preparing them for lifelong contributions to the university, state, nation and world.

-The Park Scholarships are named for the late Roy H. Park ’31, an NC State alumnus who created the charitable Park Foundation, dedicated to education, media, and the environment.
-With a generous grant from the Park Foundation, the Park Scholarships program was established in 1996 to provide a superb educational opportunity for exceptionally talented and well-prepared young men and women who merit the intellectual challenge of a distinguished faculty and a superior university.
-To date, fourteen classes of Park Scholars have graduated and have built a vibrant alumni network.
+The Park Scholarships program is named for the late Roy H. Park ’31, an NC State alumnus who created the charitable Park Foundation, dedicated to education, media and the environment.
+With a generous grant from the Park Foundation, the Park Scholarships program was established in 1996 to provide a superb educational opportunity for exceptionally talented and well-prepared young people who merit the intellectual challenge of a distinguished faculty and a superior university.
+To date, 23 classes of Park Scholars have graduated and have built a vibrant alumni network.

-Approximately 40 scholarships will be awarded this year to outstanding high school seniors for undergraduate study in any discipline at NC State.
-For more details about the program and recent accomplishments of Park Scholars and Alumni, please review the 2012-2013 Annual Report.
+Approximately 40 scholarships will be awarded this year to outstanding entering freshmen for undergraduate study in any discipline at NC State.
+For more details about the program and recent accomplishments of Park Scholars and alumni, please review the program’s annual report.

-- Four-year scholarship valued at $92,000 in-state and $149,000 out-of-state, including tuition and fees, room and board, books and supplies, travel, and personal expenses
+- Four-year scholarship valued at $120,000 for in-state students and $221,000 for out-of-state students, including tuition and fees, room and board, books and supplies, travel, computer stipend and personal expenses

-- Guaranteed invitation to join the University Scholars Program for all Park Scholarships finalists.
+- Guaranteed invitation to join the University Honors Program for all Park Scholarships Finalists

 Personal and Professional Development in Scholarship, Leadership and Service

 - Park Enrichment Academy: A comprehensive, four-year program designed to develop Park Scholars’ leadership potential